slavaim/MacOSX-Kernel-Filter/README.md

 The hooker code can be found in DldHookerCommonClass.cpp .

 The driver uses C++ templates to avoid code duplication.
-Though Apple documentation declares that C++ templates are not supported by I/O Kit it is true only if an I/O Kit object is used as a template parameter.
+Though Apple documentation declares that C++ templates are not supported by I/O Kit it is true only if an I/O Kit object is used as a template parameter or template is used to declare I/O kit object.
 You can compile I/O kit module with C++ template classes if an I/O Kit class pointer or non I/O kit derived class is used as a template parameter.
 As you probably know after instantiation a template is just an ordinary C++ class.
 Template classes support is not required from run time environment.
-You can't use I/O Kit as a template parameter just because a way Apple declares them by using C style preprocessor definitions.
+You can't use I/O Kit as a template parameter or declare I/O Kit class as a template just because a way Apple declares them by using C style preprocessor definitions.

 To load driver run the following commands, in my case the project's directory is /work/DL/GitHub/DLDriver